ThomasLandstra/ThomasLandstra/README.md

 Hello my name is Thomas.
 My favourite programming language is Python and I love creating strange programs.

-- 🔭 I’m currently working on a bot for a discord server.
+- 🔭 I’m currently working on a web app that provides checklists and tools for Flight Simulators.

 - 🌱 I’m currently learning **Node Js and javascript**